 Of the three packs mentioned here, the Catalyst 65 is the most well-rounded and balanced.
 Its 65 liters of storage space provide ample room for three-day trips and more than enough for international travel.

-Plus, its eye-catching design, modern features and modest price tag will make it a more practical option than the larger Coyote 80.
+Plus, its eye-catching design, modern features, and the modest price tag will make it a more practical option than the larger Coyote 80.
 Plus, it includes some very interesting features like the detachable 10-liter daypack and Kelty’s newly debuted suspension system.
 Having just been released in early 2015, it represents Kelty’s latest technology.

 - Kelty’s new suspension system “Perfect Fit” debuted with the Catalyst, which allows remarkable and efficient custom fitting.